 A lot of people tend to overlook the fact that a good night out with plenty of boogying in a nightclub or a pub can burn a load of calories and it’s really good for your aerobic fitness.
 Depending on your height and weight, you could burn up to 500 calories an hour if you’re dancing your socks off to fast-paced music.
 If it’s a slow smooch to Lionel Ritchie that you prefer, well you probably won’t burn off quite as many calories.

 You could make a serious dent in your calorie intake by washing the car.
 If you make sure you do a proper job, cleaning both inside and out, it will probably take you at least two hours and that could account for around 500 calories, depending on how vigorously you attack it.
 Plus you could challenge yourself and extend the time spent on your beloved wheels, by waxing the car all over.

 Anyone who’s hit the shops at Christmas or during the sales will have complained bitterly of sore feet and aching legs after a day of wandering around the stores and with good reason.
-You can walk literally miles around the shops if you’re out and about all day.
-Pop on a pedometer the next time you go shopping and see how far you walk.
+You can lock up thousands of steps around the shops if you’re out and about all day.
+Pop on a pedometer or other tracking device the next time you go shopping and see how far you walk.
 And don’t forget that walking around for a long time with a growing number of bags will add to the calories you could burn.

 It might sound a little crazy but even when you’re chilling out and relaxing, you’re burning calories.
 An hour spent in front of the TV watching your favourite TV show could account for around 60-70.
 Of course if it’s sport you’re watching and it’s a particularly tense match, jumping up and down will be even better for you, although perhaps not so good for your nerves or your heart!